 You must collect and keep appropriate documents to evidence the Implementation Date of each activity under the RPA.
 For all activities except BESS2, the document(s) must clearly show the date the work was conducted (i.e. either the installation or removal) and the address where the work took place.
-For BESS2, the document(s) must clearly show the date the contract was signed.
+For BESS2, the document(s) must clearly show the date the battery was onboarded with the DRA.